smsharma/AIrXiv/README.md

 ## Implementation Notes

 - AIrXiv attempts to extract the TeX source of the papers when they are added to the database.
-This was found to work better when it comes to transcribing equations and algorithms compared to extracting directly from the PDF.
 If this fails, PDF extraction is used.
-- AIrXiv uses a simple top-k similarity search (k = 3 by default) from a FAISS vector store, relying on `langchain`. k can be set in config.yml, along with the chunk size and stride length of chunks (512 and 384 by default).
+- AIrXiv uses a simple top-k similarity search (`k = 3` by default) from a FAISS vector store. `k` can be set in `config.yml`, along with the chunk size and stride length of chunks (512 and 384 by default).
 - Frontend elements are in `static`, and backend elements are in `util` and `main.py`.

 ## Installation

-Please open an [Issue](https://github.com/smsharma/AIrXiv/issues) is you are having problems with installation.
+Please open an [Issue](https://github.com/smsharma/AIrXiv/issues) if you are having problems with installation.

 0. (Prerequisites) Make sure you have [Node.js](https://nodejs.org/en/download) (LTS version recommended) and Python >=3.7.
 1. Clone and `cd` into the repo: